pulumi/workshops/aws-advanced-cicd/README.md

 **Drift detection** refers to the process of identifying discrepancies between the actual state of your infrastructure and its expected state as defined by your IaC configurations.
 This process is crucial for maintaining consistency, reliability, and security in cloud environments, where infrastructure components are dynamically provisioned and managed through code.

-**Reconciling the infrastructure** Once drift is detected, the next step is to reconcile the infrastructure, which means resolving the differences between the actual state and the intended state.
+**Reconciling the infrastructure** Once a drift is detected, the next step is to reconcile the infrastructure, which means resolving the differences between the actual state and the intended state.
 Reconciliation can be approached in different ways but two common approaches are to update the infrastructure to match the code or update the code to reflect the detected changes.

 Both drift detection and infrastructure reconciliation are fundamental to the practice of infrastructure as code, allowing teams to maintain control over their environments and ensure that their infrastructure remains in a known, good state.